Farmer-focused Biodiversity and Agricultural Knowledge Network

 Farmers' land management decisions are a significant driver of biodiversity change.

-Preserving biodiversity is crucial for ensuring agricultural productivity, food security, and maintaining essential ecosystem services.
+Preserving biodiversity is crucial for ensuring agricultural production, food security, and maintaining essential ecosystem services.

 In order to halt and reverse biodiversity decline, we are aiming, together with farmers, to foster knowledge exchange and the integration of research findings and practices related to farmland biodiversity, including climate change mitigation and adaptation.